Haskalah: Origins

 Language played a key role in the haskalah movement, as Mendelssohn and others called for a revival of Hebrew and a reduction in the use of Yiddish.
 The result was an outpouring of new, secular literature, as well as critical studies of religious texts.
 Julius Fürst along with other German-Jewish scholars compiled Hebrew and Aramaic dictionaries and grammars.
 Jews also began to study and communicate in the languages of the countries in which they settled, providing another gateway for integration.

 Berlin was the city of origin for the movement.
 The capital city of Prussia and, later, the German Empire, Berlin became known as a secular, multi-cultural and multi-ethnic center, a fertile environment for conversations and radical movements.
 This move by the Maskilim away from religious study, into much more critical and worldly studies was made possible by this German city of modern and progressive thought.
-It was a city in which the rising middle class Jews and intellectual elites not only lived among, but were exposed to previous age of enlightenment thinkers such as Voltaire, Diderot, and Rousseau.
+It was a city in which the rising middle class Jews and intellectual elites not only lived among, but were exposed to previous Age of Enlightenment thinkers such as Voltaire, Diderot, and Rousseau.
 The movement is often referred to as the Berlin Haskalah.
 Reference to Berlin in relation to the Haskalah movement is necessary because it provides context for this episode of Jewish history.
 Subsequently, having left Germany and spreading across Eastern Europe, the Berlin Haskalah influenced multiple Jewish communities who were interested in non-religious scholarly texts and insight to worlds beyond their Jewish enclaves.

 Spread

 Haskalah did not stay restricted to Germany, however, and the movement quickly spread throughout Europe.
-Poland–Lithuania was the heartland of Rabbinic Judaism, with its two streams of Misnagdic Talmudism centred in Lithuania and other regions, and Hasidic mysticism popular in Ukraine, Poland, Hungary and Russia.
+Poland–Lithuania was the heartland of Rabbinic Judaism, with its two streams of Misnagdic Talmudism centred primarily in Lithuania and Belarus, and Hasidic mysticism popular in Ukraine, Poland, Hungary and Russia.
 In the 19th century, Haskalah sought dissemination and transformation of traditional education and inward pious life in Eastern Europe.
 It adapted its message to these different environments, working with the Russian government of the Pale of Settlement to influence secular educational methods, while its writers satirised Hasidic mysticism, in favour of solely Rationalist interpretation of Judaism.
 Isaac Baer Levinsohn (1788–1860) became known as the "Russian Mendelssohn".
 Joseph Perl's (1773–1839) satire of the Hasidic movement, "Revealer of Secrets" (Megalleh Temirim), is said to be the first modern novel in Hebrew.
 It was published in Vienna in 1819 under the pseudonym "Obadiah ben Pethahiah".
 The Haskalah's message of integration into non-Jewish society was subsequently counteracted by alternative secular Jewish political movements advocating Folkish, Socialist or Nationalist secular Jewish identities in Eastern Europe.
 While Haskalah advocated Hebrew and sought to remove Yiddish, these subsequent developments advocated Yiddish Renaissance among Maskilim.
 Writers of Yiddish literature variously satirised or sentimentalised Hasidic mysticism.